 It may not seem pointless to keep your car clean in the snowy months, but getting a good winter car wash is key to preventing rust.
-Some paint and rust experts recommend washing your car after every big storm, or any time you think your car may have been exposed to salt, sand or other chemicals on the road.
+Some paint and rust experts recommend washing your car after every big storm, or any time you think your car may have been exposed to salt, sand, or other chemicals on the road.
 But washing your car once every few weeks (or days, here in New England) may not be realistic for everyone.
 Here are a few of the next-best alternatives:

 Look for discounts at the car wash.

 Many local car washes have discounted days, like Crazy Tuesday, or offer a discounted pass for multiple washes.
-Check with your local shop to see if they offer special winter car wash pricing and find out what deals work for you.
+Check with your local shop to see if they offer special winter car wash pricing and find out which deals work best for you.

 If you do go to the car wash, leave some extra time to drive your car after, ideally on a main road where you can accelerate.
 This will help your car to air dry and remove extra water before you park it; in freezing temps, any leftover water will freeze to your paint and leave nasty watermarks, or sneak into seals and freeze your doors shut.